vyos/vyos-build/README.md

 docker run --privileged -v /HOST_PATH/images:/vyos --name=vyos_node_builder -d vyos-builder bash
 ```
 * docker container must be run with --privileged flag
-* is recommended to run the container with a volume mapped in order to easy export built VyOs ISO images
+* is recommended to run the container with a volume mapped in order to easy export built VyOS ISO images
 to the "external" world

 To connect to the docker image once is running: